Motovun, Croatia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Take care to get the correct type.
-The vast majority of adapters for sale now are just plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. Be sure to get the correct kind.
+Many adapters available are just plugs and require your electronics to adjust the voltage themselves.
 If yours can't do that they could get destroyed.
-This one works in most areas.
+This one is sufficent for most areas.

 Luggage scale to avoid fees